rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 `setOutputType`’s single expression definition packs almost a thousand words-worth of detail behind its signature and usage.

-Funnily enough, `Never` is only one side of the coin.
+Further, `Never` is only one side of the coin.
 Can you think of a type in the Standard Library that has a unique closure returning it?
 That is, which type, `???`, in Swift has a unique function `(T) -> ???`, per type `T`?

 It’s a fun exercise to think on.